PaulKinlan/paul.kinlan.me/content/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 ---
+date: 2011-02-24
+published: true
 slug: i-ve-seen-the-future-of-the-web-it-s-in-the-b
-date: 2011-02-24
+summary: 'Hey everyone, I''ve been playing with the dev channel of Chrome and discovered something *huge*: background pages for web apps!
+This means your web app can now run even when the browser is closed, or even after system start-up.
+It''s crazy powerful.
+You enable this by adding the \"background\" permission to your app manifest and then using a simple `window.open()` call with a special third parameter.
+The background page''s state can be toggled with `window.close()`.
+Communication between the background page and your app is done using SharedWorkers.
+Oh, and Appmator now supports this too!'
+tags:
+- chrome
+- background pages
+- web apps
+- javascript
+- sharedworkers
+- appmator
+- extensions
+- manifest
+- window.open
+- dev channel
 title: I've seen the future of the web.
 It's in the background
-published: true

 ---
 <p>*
 <em>I will caveat this whole post with the a hefty disclaimer that this only